 Is Jordan Safe?
 What we Found When we traveled to the Middle East with our Kids

 Before you even start reading about our experience in Jordan, let me preface it by saying that EVERYTHING I thought I knew about the small, Middle Eastern country, of Jordan was WRONG!
+Since this post was initially written in 2016 I have been back twice, staying once for 5 weeks and again in December 2017 for three weeks.
 As you read on, I hope that I can show you, through my initial apprehension and experiences before even arriving in Jordan and our short time there, that this country SHOULD be on your list to visit, whether you are an adventure traveller, a backpacker, or a family traveller like me!
 Is Jordan Safe?
 Absolutely!

 A Leap of Faith: We are going to Jordan with Kids!